10 Surprising Things That Change When You Get Married

 How often you do the deed

 Chances are it’s less—and that’s probably not so surprising.
 But what’s worth noting is that a lull in your sex life does not mean that your game is gone or your groove is lost.
 “Dry spells will happen,” says Park, “but less frequent sex does not signal the beginning of the end.”
 Sex can become about quality over quantity, she says.
 And it’s important to make sure when you’re not doing it, you’re still doing something to connect—hugging, holding hands, kissing.
 “Even if sex is happening only a few times a month, you can still have intimacy,” she says.
-Find out the habits of couples with steamy sex lives.

 Your need to mind-read